 When I came back home to Pennsylvania, USA from Dominican Republic after the big visit to the embassy trip I was ready to do what it took to be a Dominicana.
 I didn’t tell anyone right away, at least for the first few weeks.
 I can keep others secrets well, but my own secrets…well, there’s really no such thing.

 I was looking at things in my home town of Valencia and Mars in a different light.
 Like it was going to be the last time I saw these things.
 Things did look prettier.
-The sun rise and sets were brighter.
-The green of the leaves were more vibrant.
+The sunrise and sets were brighter.
+The green of the leaves was more vibrant.
 But the snow was still as cold and I realized how much I did hate being cold.

 My tools sold fast also.
 My electric saws.
 Chain saw.
 Rototiller.
 Sanders.
 All went fast.
 This was difficult also.
-I was so proud of my work shop.
-All my tools in order on the peg board.
+I was so proud of my workshop.
+All my tools in order on the pegboard.
 Every nail and screw in order on the shelf by size and labeled nicely.
-After these things went everything else was easy.
+After these things were gone getting rid of everything else was easy.

 I got a stall at the Flea and was there every Sunday selling all my collected belongings.